sharifahstella/LITA-Capstone-Project/README.md

 ```
 Products Jacket, Shirt,socks and Gloves had no sales transactions within the last quarter, assisting in inventory and sales strategy adjustments to avoid overstocking low-demand items.

+#### Key Insights

+Challenge: Socks and Jacket have seen declining sales, particularly in specific regions, indicating potential issues with market alignment or demand.
+Furthermore, the data reveals Jacket, Shirt,socks and Gloves have not sold in the last quarter, suggesting possible inventory inefficiencies.

+Opportunity: Using customer purchase patterns and identifying top-selling products such as Shoes,Shirt and Hat enables targeted marketing and personalized sales approaches.
+High-demand regions such as south and East can also benefit from increased inventory and targeted promotions to maximize revenue.

+Outcome: The SQL-driven analysis provides a comprehensive sales view, informing business strategies and inventory planning to align with market demands.
+By visualizing insights from Excel and Power BI, the retail store can make informed decisions, ultimately optimizing performance and meeting customer needs effectively.

 #### Summary
 The queries provide extract various insights from sales data, including total sales, highest-selling products, top customers, and sales by region.
 These queries help identify: